jimmitchell/Tinylytics-for-Micro.blog/README.md

 {{< tinyflags >}}
 ````

-An example of using a shortcode looks something like this:
+An example of using shortcodes looks something like this:

 <img src="screenshots/shortcode-example.png" alt="tinylytics hits shorcode" width="1000" />